 This section includes resources to help Parents Clubs promote themselves to their school communities.

-All new members will receive access to the Parents Victoria online Members Toolkit, with their membership receipt.
+All Parents Victoria members will receive access to the Parents Victoria online Members Toolkit.

 - The role of the Parent Club in the school community